-“Tonight, tops!” her friend answered.
+“Tonight, tops,” her friend answered.
 Hitomi sighed.
-What choice did she have?
-She was indebted to Haruka after all…
+She was indebted to Haruka after all.

-The kitsune sighed again.
-“Fine!” she said.
-“It will be done!”
-The old lady grinned at her old friend.
+“Fine,” the kitsune said, “It will be done!”
+The old lady grinned at her dear friend.

-“Very good,” she said.
-“Your pay will be delivered in a nice huge sum, okay?”
+“Very good,” she said, “Your pay will be delivered in a nice huge sum, okay?”
 Hitomi nodded grimly.
-She just couldn’t escape if she wanted to.
-Haruka had her trapped that way.

 Meanwhile, Anna got another e-mail.
 This time from someone called firstname.lastname@example.org.
 She turned to the boys.

-“Hey,” the woman spoke up to Tsuzuki and Hisoka.
-“I got another message!”
-The Shinigami looked up and hurried over to the computer.
-They looked alone with her as she opened the message.
-The trio read together.
-This e-mail read:
+“Hey,” the woman spoke up to Tsuzuki and Hisoka, “I got another message.”
+The Shinigami hurried over to the computer.
+They looked along with her as she opened the message.

 Your grandmother sees you as a threat.
-She fears and loathes you.
-Be on your guard.
-She will do anything to have you killed.
-For you have the power to match and overthrow her.
-That is why she hates you.
+Be on your guard; she will do anything to have you killed.
+You have the power to match and overthrow her.
 The only way to defeat her is to survive.
-Survive by all means necessary.

-“What do they mean, I’m stronger than my grandmother?” she asked.
-“I thought my powers were locked up.
-How is that possible?”
-Both boys thought about that for a moment.
+“What do they mean, I’m stronger than my grandmother?”
+Anna asked, “I thought my powers were locked up.”

 “Ask them,” Hisoka suggested.
 Anna shook her head.

 “Ah,” the younger Shinigami answered.
-“So now what?”
-The other two went silent.
 The boys had a guess as to who had been sending her the e-mails, but did they have the proof?

-In a remote internet café downtown, Kato logged out of Yahoo mail and deleted the new account.
-Good work, so far.
+In a remote internet café downtown, Kato logged out of Yahoo mail and deleted the new dummy account.
 He sat back from the computer.
-Ah, Japan made technology easier for old-timers like him.
-The little tech juniors were so helpful too.
+Japan made technology easier for old-timers like him and the little tech juniors were so helpful too.
 They just helped the “newbies” without any questions.
-Good for him.
-It all fit into his plans.

 This whole thing was his great scheme.
 He made a promise to himself.
 Wrecked with guilt over Midori and Michiko’s deaths, Kato promised himself to help the next soul he got emotionally attached to in need.
 At first, it looked like a pipe dream.
-The former priest gave up hope at one point.
-Then in March of ’83, Daisuke and Anna came along.
+Then in March of 1983, Daisuke and Anna came along.
 Baby Anna reminded him of Midori.
-So much so that his promise came back to life.
 From then on, Kato gave it his all to keep Anna and her father safe from Haruka.
-(There was another reason, but that comes later.)

 When she got killed, Kato was there too.
 He had good friends at the police station for this.
 The old fox convince them that Anna was his niece and they should give him her backpack.
-Easy task complete.
 Now, how to get the body and bring her back from the dead?
-Both answers came easy.
 Kato used the police to obtain Anna’s body.
 Next, he used his former priest status to gain access to the legendary Hell Stone.
 Once Anna was in the funeral home, everything was almost set.
-He couldn’t just bring her back from the dead all alone, too easy.
-Enter Tsuzuki Asato.
-He fit into the plot perfectly.
+He couldn’t just bring her back from the dead all alone; he needed to have little evidence of direct involvement.
+Tsuzuki Asato fit into the plot perfectly.
 From there, Kato acted in the shadows by sending Anna anonymous e-mails and giving her money in Niwa Midori’s account.
-All too perfect, really.

-Now, time to call it a night.
 Kato got out of his seat, packed up his bag, and headed out for the night.
-Oh yeah, the former priest was careful to cover his tracks.
-He went to different internet café every night and deleted his fake accounts afterwards.
-Couldn’t risk getting caught, now could he?
+The former priest was careful to cover his tracks.
+He went to different internet café every night and deleted his dummy accounts afterwards.

 “Good night, sir!” the boy at the desk told him.
 Kato nodded and waved as he left.
 He made sure he spoke to no one at all either.
-Can’t get too friendly in one place at all.
 Discretion was the key here.
-He knew that all too well.

-“Hello Iwao,” she greeted him.
-Kato didn’t speak.
-Haruka pressed onwards.
+“Hello Iwao,” she greeted him with a wicked smile.
+When Kato didn’t speak, Haruka pressed onwards.

-“Not in a talking mood, huh?” she asked.
-“Alright, I’ll talk then.
+“Not in a talking mood, huh?” she asked, “Alright, I’ll talk then.
 I know what you’re doing.
 I don’t like it.”
-Kato didn’t look up.

-“Why Haruka!” he said at last.
-“I have no idea what you’re getting at!”
+“Why Haruka!”
+Kato said at last, “I have no idea what you’re getting at.”
 The old woman gritted her teeth.